 - A. Award 1 point for each chord that correctly realizes the given chord symbols. - 1.
-The chord must be spelled correctly and in the proper inversion (i.e., the bass note must be correct). - 2.
+The chord must be spelled correctly and in the proper inversion (i.e., the bass note must be correct).
+An incorrect accidental on the wrong side of the notehead will be considered a misspelling. - 2.
 The fifth (but not the third) may be omitted from any root-position triad. - 3.
 The fifth (but not the third or seventh) may be omitted from a root-position seventh chord. - 4.
 All inverted triads and inverted seventh chords must be complete. - 5.
-All triads must contain at least three voices. - 6 All seventh chords must contain at least four voices - B. Award 0 points for a chord that breaks one or more of the conditions of I.A. - 1.
-Award 0 points for voice leading into and out of these chords. - C. Award 1⁄2 point for a correctly realized chord that has exactly one of the following errors: - 1.
-A doubled leading tone, a doubled chordal seventh, or incorrect doubling of a $\frac{6}{4}$ chord. - 2.
+All triads must contain at least three voices. - 6.
+All seventh chords must contain at least four voices. - B. Award 0 points for a chord that breaks one or more of the conditions of I.A.
+Note: Award 0 points for voice leading into and out of these chords. - C. Award 1⁄2 point for a correctly realized chord that has exactly one of the following errors: - 1.
+A doubled leading tone, a doubled chordal seventh, or incorrect doubling of a $^6_4$ chord. - 2.
 More than one octave between adjacent upper parts. - D. Award 0 points for a correctly realized chord that has: - 1.
 More than one error listed in I.C. (e.g., doubled leading tone and spacing error, or two spacing errors), or - 2.
-The accidental on the wrong side of a note.
+The correct accidental on the wrong side of a notehead.
+(For an incorrect accidental on the wrong side of a notehead, see I.A.1.)